julzaza/wildwitchherbs/_posts/2025-12-04-solstice-spirits-wild-hunt.md

 layout: single
 title: "Solstice Spirits & the Wild Hunt: A Witch’s Midwinter Guide"
 description: "A witch’s deep, folklore-rich guide to the Wild Hunt, solstice spirits, and Old European protection magic for surviving the longest night of the year."
+excerpt: A raw, folklore-rich guide to the Wild Hunt—solstice spirits, ancestral riders, winter protections, and Old European witchcraft for surviving the longest night.
 categories: [Folklore, Witchcraft, Winter, Solstice]
 tags: [Winter Solstice, Wild Hunt, Protection Magic, European Folklore, Spirits]
+faq:
+  - question: "What is the Wild Hunt in Old European folklore?"
+    answer: "A storm of spirits—ancestors, gods, witches, and wandering dead—riding across the winter solstice sky."
+  - question: "Why does the Wild Hunt appear at the solstice?"
+    answer: "Because the stillness of the solstice opens a doorway between worlds, allowing the Host to ride."
+  - question: "How did witches protect themselves from the Wild Hunt?"
+    answer: "Juniper smoke, iron at thresholds, salt wards, red-wool knots, and evergreen charms were the most common protections."
+  - question: "Is it dangerous to see the Wild Hunt?"
+    answer: "Folklore warns never to run or shout.
+One should lower the head, remain still, and refuse any gifts offered by the riders."
+  - question: "Which herbs were used in solstice protection magic?"
+    answer: "Mugwort, yew, wormwood, and blackthorn were favored for banishing, vision, and protection against wandering spirits."
 schema:
   "@context": "https://schema.org"
   "@type": "BlogPosting"